FEDERALIST No. 44

 A FIFTH class of provisions in favor of the federal authority consists

-of the following restrictions on the authority of the several States:
+of the following restrictions on the authority of the several States:1.
+"No State shall enter into any treaty, alliance, or confederation;

 grant letters of marque and reprisal; coin money; emit bills of credit;